 Phony leadership and its consequences

 Phony leadership arises when those feeling neglected are used for the sake of the leader’s need to be in a position of power for self-serving reasons.
-Phony leaders play on fears and focus their attention on emotionally charging their fanbase.
+Tricksters in leadership roles play on fears and focus their attention on emotionally charging their fanbase.
 This creates a level of fanaticism, jeopardizing the cohesiveness of all compatriots.
 Authentic leaders play down fears and focus their attention on emotionally discharging all stakeholders.
 This creates a level of security and fosters cohesiveness.

 Authentic leadership seeks common ground amid differences.
 They view differences as opportunities for creation and innovation.
 For the authentic leader, new possibilities abound.
 Phony leadership, in contrast, views diversity as something to contend with, a threat to be defeated.
 A phony leader uses divisive tactics that create an “us versus them” mentality.
 Primitive methods using conflict and chaos are used to rule, not to serve.

 The longer an unfit leader remains in power, the more likely respect for the position itself diminishes.
 Worse is the loss of faith in the institution for which the position is responsible.
 A group of people losing faith in a person is sad.
 A group of people losing faith in an institution vital to their livelihood is tragic and catastrophic.
 Therein lies the true danger of phony leadership.

 When egos lead, phony leaders follow

 Phony leadership is cowardly leadership disguised as brave leadership mainly to protect the leader’s fragile ego.
 Poor leadership is visible to all, except usually to the phony leader.
 The ostensible reason one assumes a position of leadership is for the sake of serving others.
 It quickly becomes evident that the phony leader is in the role to sustain his ego and self-interest.